lvcabral/Lode-Runner-Roku/README.md

 I developed this project during the nights of the second week of September/2016, after finishing the port of [Prince of Persia for Roku](https://github.com/lvcabral/Prince-of-Persia-Roku) as part of my studies about BrightScript 2D gamming API.

 There are five selectable options of sprites, the original Apple II, the Commodore 64, IBM-DOS CGA, Atari 8 bits and Sinclair ZX Spectrum.
+The sound effects are from the Commodore 64 port.

-There are three different level sets: the Classic (150 levels), Championship (50 levels) and Professional (150 levels).
+The player can also select from three different versions of the game (level sets): the Classic (150 levels), Championship (50 levels) and Professional (150 levels).
 The level sets (and some assets) were converted from the [Javascript Lode Runner](https://github.com/SimonHung/LodeRunner_TotalRecall) project by Simon Hung.

 If you have a Roku or Roku TV you can install the preview channel using this link: https://my.roku.com/add/LodeRunnerPreview